sibartlett/hapi-io/README.md

   5. Otherwise it's mapped as a payload field.

+3. Maps "Authorization" attribute from query or data object if possible and not already mapped.

 ##### Post event hook

 You can do further processing on a socket.io event, after it has been processed by hapi.